-5) Wages: Forced wages = fewer jobs!
+Wages: Higher forced wages = fewer jobs!
 Increased government mandated wages will result in forced inflation, reduced hours for workers and fewer jobs for New Mexicans.
-There are more productive ways to help low income families improve their economic outlook such as providing effective skills training to help them achieve better jobs and/or pay increases.
+The best way to help New Mexico’s low income families improve their economic outlook is to provide effective skills training.

-8) Workforce development: A good education is the first step in developing a quality workforce!
-New Mexico’s educational system is failing from the bottom up and must be reconfigured with modeling from successful states.
-NMBC is also coordinating with others to provide top quality workforce training for high paying manufacturing jobs.
-The goal is to provide our children with a good education and provide new employment opportunities.
+Workforce development: A good education is the first step in developing a quality workforce!
+New Mexico’s educational system is failing from the bottom up and should be reconfigured with modeling from successful states.
+We need to provide our children with a good education as well as new employment opportunities through the expansion of job opportunities.

-10) Economic incentives use needs to be analyzed: Invest in job creation that benefits New Mexico!
-Incentives may help entice new companies to our state, but they should never be used if they will harm or create unfair competition against existing New Mexico businesses.
+Economic incentives: Invest in job creation that benefits New Mexico!
+Incentives may help entice new companies to our state, but they should never be used if they harm or create unfair competition against existing New Mexico businesses.
 Any incentives offered must include strengthened rules of use and detailed, strict and enforceable claw back parameters.

-11) State Control: Power to our people!
-New Mexico should support a Convention of States to reduce and define the amount of control the federal government has.
-In addition, New Mexico’s elected officials should take steps to protect our lands, business opportunities and cultural traditions from increasing federal regulation, laws and executive orders.
-The federal government owns nearly half of all land in New Mexico and has taken control of over 830,000 additional acres in recent years.
-This creates a hardship on industries that can’t operate and the state that doesn’t earn tax revenue from those operations.
+State Control: Power to our people!
+New Mexico should support a Convention of States to reduce and define the federal government’s control.
+In addition, New Mexico’s elected officials should take steps to protect our lands, business opportunities and cultural traditions from increasing federal regulation, laws and executive orders that limit public access and economic growth.